-Highlights of Everest Trekking Region
+Highlights of Everest Region Trek

-Khumbu glacier and Ngozumpa glacier, the biggest and longest glaciers of Nepal are also located in the Everest region.
+- Khumbu glacier and Ngozumpa glacier, the biggest and longest glaciers of Nepal are also located in the Everest region.
 12 kilometers long Khumbu glacier is located between Mt Everest and Nuptse-Lhotse ridge.
 Ngozumpa glaciers, 36 kilometers long are situated below Mt Cho Oyu.
 For the startling view of this calm lake, you have to hike to a viewpoint of Gokyo Ri.

-Namche Bazaar (34440 meters), a colorful mountain town has a market where you can get trekking necessities to unique cultural artifacts.
+- Namche Bazaar (34440 meters), a colorful mountain town has a market where you can get trekking necessities to unique cultural artifacts.
 Also, a place for acclimatization.

-Also, the Helicopter tour, which is also on the package of Regulus Treks and Expedition, allows you to have a closer aerial view of Everest and the other peaks nearby.
+- A helicopter tour that allows you to have a closer aerial view of Everest and the other peaks nearby.

 Everest Trekking is an adventure that every trekker wants to make it at least once in their lifetime.
 Whether passionate or one who wants to experience the mesmerizing apex always fantasize about the charm of trekking in the Everest region.

 Everest Region Trekking will take you closer to the world’s highest peak Mt.
 Everest (8848 meters).
 The astonishing trekking region is located in Solukhumbhu, the eastern region of Nepal.
-Everest region is also popularly known as the Khumbu region.
+The Everest region is also popularly known as the Khumbu region.

 Also, the rich culture of Sherpas will be a colorful element in your trip.
 The people here follow Buddhist rituals in a pure form during various occasions and life events.
 Trekking in the Everest Region will also be an opportunity to closely watch the culture and way of life of the Sherpas.

 Trekking to the Everest region begins with a scenic flight from Manthali airport that will take you higher and up there is Lukla.
-Lukla airportis one of the world’s highest airport located at an elevation of around 2,860 meters.
+Lukla airportis one of the world’s highest airports located at an elevation of around 2,860 meters.
 Scary crossings of suspension bridges, colorful flags spreading spiritual vibes, flowing down rivers as if dancing, and cliffs are some of the amazing scenes you will see doing the Everest Base Camp Trekking.

 The best month to go for Everest Region Trekking is February to May, which is pre-monsoon in Nepal.
 Also, the autumn season which falls from September to December is to a lovely time to make a trek.